 I know, do you really need to attend all of your orientations even though you are feeling somewhat comfortable already?
 Yes!

-Orientation is a great way to meet new friends, as well as upper year students that can be of benefit to you throughout the school year.
-Orientation is also a way to familiarize yourself with the campus to lessen your chance of getting lost on the first day of class and getting a feel of how school life will be.
+Orientation is a great way to meet new friends, as well as upper-year students that can be of benefit to you throughout the school year.
+Orientation is also a way to familiarize yourself with the campus to lessen your chance of getting lost on the first day of class and get a feel of how school life will be.

 2. Become organized

 If being organized is already one of your specialties, great!
 If not, get ready to buy a planner or a calendar of some sort because organization will be half the battle during your university career.

 University is different than high school in the way that university professors expect you to be prepared!
 You have to know your due dates in advance and manage your class schedule as well.

 Having a planner or some form of organizational system will minimize a lot of extra stress throughout the year.